Coming soon

 This is Part 2 of our two-part series on Supplier Extensions.
 For Part 1 click here.

-- Supplier wedge offerings
+• Supplier wedge offerings

-- Overcoming resistance to behavior change, understanding incumbent behavior, and adding value to the transaction
+• Overcoming resistance to behavior change, understanding incumbent behavior, and adding value to the transaction

-- The opportunity to build a two-sided network
+• The opportunity to build a two-sided network

 Wedge Offering to Supplier

-The wedge offering to suppliers for each of these extensions is a natural extension of the workflow process the VSV has enabled for the merchant.
+The wedge offering to suppliers for each of these extensions is a natural extension of the workflow the VSV has enabled for the merchant.
 Some examples include:

 Incumbent Behavior

-Behavior change can be hard, so it’s important to understand the current methods that a merchant uses to engage with a supplier.
-Despite many workflow and efficiency benefits, suppliers may resist digitization for a number of idiosyncratic reasons.
 A classic example is freight forwarders.
-It would greatly improve efficiency if all parties of a supply chain were on the same visibility software; however, freight forwarder’s business relies on arbitrage, so they would resist such efforts vehemently.
+It would greatly improve efficiency if all parties of a supply chain were on the same visibility software; however, a freight forwarder’s business relies on arbitrage, so they would resist such efforts vehemently.
 If you are attempting to disrupt the steady state of an industry, you can expect profit-protecting incumbents to do all they can to resist the change.

-In other situations, price discovery and negotiation of terms are subject to historical business roles, highly relationship based, or regulated by government or industry bodies.
+In other situations, price discovery and negotiation of terms are subject to historical business roles, highly relationship-based, or regulated by government or industry bodies.
 In many industries, commerce between buyers and sellers has been a repeated game for many decades.

 Adding Value